Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 * **Dependencies :** File that is used as input to create the **Target**.
 * **Recipe :** Definition of how you go from a complete list of **Dependencies** to the given **Target**.
   * A recipe may have more than one command, either on the same line or each on its own line.
-  * You need to put a tab character at the beginning of every recipe line!
+  * You **must** put a tab character at the beginning of every recipe line!

+* You can format your makefiles for readability by adding newlines into the middle of a statement: you do this by escaping the internal newlines with a backslash `\` character.

 ```make
 target … : prerequisites …